Have you ever met anyone who has a mushroom named after them?

 True experts can often see things that the average person cannot.
 Maybe it’s experience, an accumulated breadth of knowledge, or the intuition that comes with intense familiarity on a subject—either way, we wanted to know where John thinks the general public is going wrong, and hopefully we can assimilate his advice.

 Quality Spores: You are an undisputed fungi expert.
-What is the #1 thing that people misunderstand about mushrooms, psychedelic or otherwise?
+What is the #1 thing that people misunderstand about mushrooms, special or otherwise?
 What do you wish the average person had a better understanding of, insofar as fungi is concerned?

 John W. Allen: I wish that they would read the literature that I read to learn about the mushrooms.
 Also they should attend many of the various workshops and/or symposiums or conferences and listen to what the scholars and others have to say and teach about the mushrooms.